 Also, in repeated measure designs, the correlation is beneficial to improve estimates.
 As such, the interval wide can be reduced when correlation is positive by multiplying its length by \(\sqrt{1-\alpha_1}\), where \(\alpha_1\) is a measure of correlation in a matrix containing repeated measures (based on the unitary alpha measure).

 Finally, the above returns confidence intervals for the transformed scores.
-However, when used in a plot, it is typically more convenient to plot proportions (from 0 to 1) rather than Anscombe-scores (from 0 to \(\pi/2 \approx\) 1.57).
+However, when used in a plot, it is typically more convenient to plot proportions (ranging from 0 to 1) rather than Anscombe-scores (ranging from 0 to \(\pi/2 \approx\) 1.57).
 Thus, it is possible to rescale the vertical axis using the inverse Anscombe transform and be shown proportions.

 This is it.